ni/niveristand-python/docs/restrictions.rst

 Error Generation
 ----------------

-- Generating an error is only allowed to have integer constants as error code, strings as error message and ErrorAction members as the error action.
+-  When you generate an error, you can only use integer constants for the error code parameter, strings for the error message parameter, and ErrorAction members as the error action parameter.

     .. code-block:: python